FortiGate / FortiWiFi

 # Google remarketing tagconfig firewall address edit "Social WiFi - Google tag 1" set type fqdn set fqdn "www.googletagmanager.com" next edit "Social WiFi - Google tag 2" set type fqdn set fqdn "www.googleadservices.com" next edit "Social WiFi - Google tag 3" set type fqdn set fqdn "googleads.g.doubleclick.net" nextendconfig firewall addrgrp edit "Social WiFI - Google tag" set member "Social WiFi - Google tag 1" "Social WiFi - Google tag 2" "Social WiFi - Google tag 3" nextend

-# Twitter loginconfig firewall address edit "Social WiFi - Twitter 1" set type fqdn set fqdn "twitter.com" next edit "Social WiFi - Twitter 2" set type fqdn set fqdn "api.twitter.com" next edit "Social WiFi - Twitter 3" set type fqdn set fqdn "x.com" next edit "Social WiFi - Twitter 4" set type fqdn set fqdn "api.x.com" next edit "Social WiFi - Twitter 5" set type fqdn set fqdn "pbs.twimg.com" next edit "Social WiFi - Twitter 6" set type fqdn set fqdn "abs-0.twimg.com" next edit "Social WiFi - Twitter 7" set type fqdn set fqdn "abs.twimg.com" nextendconfig firewall addrgrp edit "Social WiFi - Twitter" set member "Social WiFi - Twitter 1" "Social WiFi - Twitter 2" "Social WiFi - Twitter 3" "Social WiFi - Twitter 4" "Social WiFi - Twitter 5" nextend
+# Twitter loginconfig firewall address edit "Social WiFi - Twitter 1" set type fqdn set fqdn "twitter.com" next edit "Social WiFi - Twitter 2" set type fqdn set fqdn "api.twitter.com" next edit "Social WiFi - Twitter 3" set type fqdn set fqdn "x.com" next edit "Social WiFi - Twitter 4" set type fqdn set fqdn "api.x.com" next edit "Social WiFi - Twitter 5" set type fqdn set fqdn "*.twimg.com" nextendconfig firewall addrgrp edit "Social WiFi - Twitter" set member "Social WiFi - Twitter 1" "Social WiFi - Twitter 2" "Social WiFi - Twitter 3" "Social WiFi - Twitter 4" "Social WiFi - Twitter 5" nextend

-Go to Network → Interfaces and edit the interface you want Social WiFi to work on.
-The below example uses a VLAN, but this works on a Physical interface as well.
+Go to Network → Interfaces and edit the interface where Social WiFi should be active.
+The example below uses a VLAN, but this also works on a physical interface.

 Click OK.